{{ summaryHeading }}

 Monthly powder budget

-A powder tub at 28.99 with 240 prepared fl oz of yield, 28 fl oz/day, and an 8% waste buffer needs 4 containers for a 30 day period.
-Monthly formula budget is about 117.65 and Effective cost per prepared ounce is about 0.128 because the purchase rounds up to whole containers.
+A powder tub priced at 28.99 with 240 prepared fl oz of yield, 28 fl oz/day, 100% formula share, and an 8% waste buffer needs 4 containers for a 30 day period.
+Monthly formula budget is about 117.65, and Effective cost per prepared ounce is about 0.128 because the period purchase rounds upward.

 FAQ:

-Shelf cost per prepared ounce divides one container price by its yield.
-Effective cost per prepared ounce also includes whole-container rounding, tax, discounts, coupons, shipping, and unused remainder.
+Shelf cost per prepared ounce divides one container price by prepared yield.
+Effective cost per prepared ounce also includes whole-container rounding, tax, discounts, coupons, shipping, and unused prepared yield for the selected period.

-Use Preparation waste buffer for unfinished bottles, daycare over-prep, scoop variance, spills, and top-offs.
-Set it to 0 only when you want a no-waste budget.
+Use Preparation waste buffer for unfinished bottles, spills, daycare over-prep, scoop variance, and small top-offs.
+Set it to 0 only when you want a no-waste estimate.

 Glossary: